Rent Affordability Calculator

 How much should I spend on rent?

 Great question!
 The simplest answer is between 20 and 40 percent of your income.
-Many people take 30 percent of their income as a starting point, but with rising rents, you may find this doesn’t work for you.
+Many people take 30 percent of their income as a starting point (also known as the 30 rule), but with rising rents, you may find this doesn’t work for you.
 According to a report published by ATTOM Data Solutions, in many parts of the country, rent is edging up to 40 percent of gross income.
 In high-cost-of-living cities like San Francisco, LA, New York or Miami, it’s creeping up to 50 percent — and often, that’s with roommates!

 Let’s break the whole thing down a bit.